ivicakukic/ntlog/README.md

 Usage with application servers
 ------------------------------
 To use appenders in application server environments, place the ntlog-dll-1.0.jar in a folder visible to server class loader.
-Applications can use include separate logging frameworks or use shared a logger, as long as ntlog-dll-1.0.jar is shared.
-Application restarts are also supported, since the DLL is loaded from a class loaded by system class loader.
+Applications can use include separate logging frameworks or use a shared logger, as long as ntlog-dll-1.0.jar is shared.
+Application restarts are also supported, since the DLL is loaded from a class created by server class loader.

 For tomcat 7 use lib folder.